Skip to main content

 cynoclub / Adobe Stock

 Although a few people might jump at the sight of a giant spider walking around, it’s sure to get a lot of laughs, too.
 You can certainly try making this costume at home, though something this large and complex can be time-consuming.
 Instead, try purchasing one of the highly rated spider dog costumes.
-Just remember to give her a little space while you’re walking her on a leash so neither of you trips over the costume!
+Just remember to give them a little space while you’re walking your pup on a leash so neither of you trips over it.

 A small white dog wears a black shirt that looks like the Sanderson sisters from Hocus Pocus are riding on it